jaredpalmer/razzle/examples/with-apollo-graphql/README.md

 ```

 ## Idea behind the example
-This is a basic, bare-bones example of how to use razzle.
-It satisfies the entry points
+This is a basic example of how to use razzle with apollo graphql.

-`src/index.js` for the server and and `src/client.js` for the browser.
+This sample has the full SSR setup as described in the [apollo graphql docs](https://www.apollographql.com/docs/react/features/server-side-rendering.html).